Azure-Samples/Cognitive-Services-Voice-Assistant/custom commands/hospitality/deployment/DEPLOYREADME.md

 ## Deploying your Custom Commands Application
-1. Open a powershell window and cd into the deployment directory
+1. Open a powershell window and cd into the CustomCommands/scripts directory
-2. run .\createSpeechApp.ps1 with the following parameters:
+2. run .\deployCustomCommands.ps1 with the following parameters:
 * -speechResourceKey YOUR_SPEECH_SUBSCRIPTION_KEY
 * -resourceName RESOURCENAME_USED_IN_DEPLOYING
 * -azureSubscriptionId AZURE_SUBSCRIPTION_ID